 - June 7, 2023 – Deadline to have an active AHA membership with this Council.

 - August 24, 2022, 6 p.m.
-Central Time – Deadline to apply for this award in the Council Awards System.
+CDT – Deadline to apply for this award in the Council Awards System.

 The Council on Cardiovascular Radiology & Intervention (CVRI) and Student National Medical Association (SNMA) is offering $1,000 travel grants to honor promising underrepresented racial and ethnic medical students, other trainees, or investigators while introducing them to the AHA and Scientific Sessions.